-Note: Verified is defined as combinations that are actively tested and maintained.
+Note: A verified combination is defined as a combinations that is actively tested and maintained.
 OpenDaylight, OpenStack and Open vSwitch are very active and quickly adding new features that makes it difficult to verify all the different release combinations.
 Different combinations are likely to work but support will be limited.